 One of the most frightening aspects of excessive debt is the prospect of losing your home and other property.
-At The Law Offices of Cheryl S. Davis, P.C., in El Paso, I have helped clients use Chapter 13 bankruptcy to save their home from foreclosure, preserve other personal property, and regain a secure financial footing.
+At The Law Offices of Cheryl S. Davis, P.C., I have helped clients use Chapter 13 bankruptcy to save their home from foreclosure, preserve other personal property, and regain a secure financial footing.
 I draw on more than two decades of experience helping clients to find relief through bankruptcy and am ready to help you resolve your debts and move on with confidence in the future.

 Chapter 13 requires you to pay back some or all of your debt over a three-to-five-year period through a payment plan worked out with an independent, court-appointed trustee.
 Your plan will take into account your disposable income — the amount of money you have left each month after paying acceptable living expenses, so this type of filing is meant for people with steady incomes and those who wish to keep their homes and cars.
 Your bankruptcy plan is overseen by a judge.
 If you fail to make required payments, the judge could throw out your bankruptcy without discharging your debt, leaving you back where you started — or worse.
 My firm will help you create a workable payment plan that has the best chance of success.

 In Chapter 7, your assets are liquidated to discharge your debts; in Chapter 13, your debt is reorganized and repaid over time, and must include full payments for these nondischargeable debts:

 - The court filing fee

 - A monthly percentage commission to the trustee

 - All attorney’s fees